Brisbane City's Best Coffee

 Because I was so enthralled in my muesli, I was unenthusiastic about the coffee.
 It did look gorgeous though and wins points for presentation over the other 2 which were served in takeaway cups (photo of this latte is at the top of the post).
 The latte at Sage is also delicious and again, very full-bodied with a distinct bitterness.

 Of the 3 I had, my preference is for Coffee Hit because it wasn't as intense as the others.
 Sage had the best ambiance for obvious reasons (well, Alen's is cramped and Coffee Hit only has a few outdoor tables to park your bottom).
 They are all standout coffees though and my understanding is that it is a combination of good blend, good machine and good barista.
-My criteria for coffee-judgment goes something like 'awful/watery' --> 'normal' --> 'great' and these fit comfortably in category 3.
+My criteria for coffee-judgment goes something like 'awful/watery' to 'normal' to 'great' and these fit comfortably in category 3.

 I did notice that one thing the above cafes had in common... they were significantly busier than other CBD cafes that I've been to.
 I guess with coffee, reputation is crucial and if you're good, word-of-mouth will keep you going.